dgaydukov/cert-aws/sa/files/sa.md

 ```
 2 way ssl is not supported (use api gateway if you need it), yet you can use tcp pass through for nlb/clb
 NLB is different from ALB:
 * there is no SG for nlb.
-If you target group is ec2, you have to enable 2 sources:
+If your target group is ec2, you have to enable 2 sources:
     * rule for port 80 for source IP of your clients
     * rule for port 80 for private IP of your nlb (for health checks), or open for cidr for whole vpc or subnets range.
 For each subnet you associate with nlb, it add 1 nlb instance into each subnet with 1 private IP.
-* if TG type is instance nlb is transparent) - your ec2 would behave same way as client directly connects to it (although clinet IP is his real IP in this case, you can still enable proxy protocol and get IP from there)
+* if TG type is instance (nlb is transparent) - your ec2 would behave same way as client directly connects to it (although clinet IP is his real IP in this case, you can still enable proxy protocol and get IP from there)
 * if TG type is IP (nlb acts as NAT) - your ec2 would see client IP as nlb internal IP (use proxy protocol in this case to get client IP)
 Test your elb (you can run software test to imitate high-load to check your elb):
 * elb scales up/down proportionally to the load.
 But if load dramatically increased over short time you may get 503, yet if it steadily increasing elb can catch up
 * elb scales from 1-7 minutes.
-So once elb scaled it add new IP to dns response with TTL 60 sec (client expect to re-resolve dns after 60 sec)
+So once elb scaled, it adds new IP to dns response with TTL 60 sec (client expect to re-resolve dns after 60 sec)
 * factor in elb dns - when test, make sure to re-resolve DNS every 60 sec to get new IP (cause otherwise elb may add more capacity, but your tests are hitting single IP)
 * factor in sticky session - when test, keep in mind that your automatic tests may hit same ec2 because of this

 ###### CloudWatch
 CloudWatch - monitoring service for aws resources and apps running in aws cloud.
-IAM permission for CloudWatch are given to a resource as a whole (so you can't give access for only some of EC2, you give either for all EC2 instances or none).
 You can also use CloudWatch to create alarms (for example you get 5 errors, and you want to notify developer).
 Alarms are integrated with SNS (so you can send email, put message to SQS and so on).
-Many aws resources (EC2, RDS, and so on) automatically send metrics to CloudWatch.
+Many aws resources (EC2/RDS) automatically send metrics to CloudWatch.
 You can also send your custom metrics.
 Metrics can't be deleted, but expire automatically.
-By default ec2 monitoring interval is 5min, but you can enable detailed monitoring (second step when you create ec2) and data would be flow every 1 min.
+By default ec2 monitoring interval is 5min, but you can enable detailed monitoring (second step when you create ec2) and data would be flowing every 1 min.
 In ec2 you can create alarm too (when cpu goes above 80% - stop instance).
-If you want to track ec2 memory/cpu usage you have to install CloudWatch agent into ec2.
+If you want to track ec2 memory usage you have to install CloudWatch agent into ec2.
+You can install agent on both ec2 & on-premise for Linux/Windows.
+Agent for ec2 collects additional metrics to default ec2 metrics.
 By default alarm call only ec2 actions (stop/start/terminate/recover).
 There are 2 ways you can add your logic (see details `sa/cloudformation/cw-alarm-lambda.yml`):
 * create alarm and call lambda through sns (cause you can't call lambda directly from alarm) - execute logic in lambda
 In this case in your lambda you should have only business logic (like add new ec2).
 Validation logic would be inside alarm (for example when cpu more than 80%), but you are limited for alarms (there is no alarm to validate that port return 200)